 People took pride in their community, but I can gradually see it all slipping away.

-the Vietnam war, the word Freedom being misused, and a whole lot a greed.
+the Vietnam war, the word Freedom being misused, and a whole lot-of-greed.

 As we were passing Herman Street down New Dorp beach along Cedar Grove

-Avenue, an ominous-looking car approaches.
+Avenue, an ominous-looking car approached.
 Oh no, I thought, it’s the Torre

 brothers.
 Three guys who were always wasted were now hopped-up on Pabst

 The other two chuckleheads were just neighborhood punks who smoke and drank